Congratulations, you qualify for deals on DISH TV plus Internet in your area!

 While computers can do a lot of things at once, when it comes to gaming and limiting hiccups to enhance your experience, it’s best to close all background websites and programs while you’re playing online.

 Sites like Netflix or YouTube will add to any latency issues you might have during the game because they affect your ping rate and reduce bandwidth capabilities.
 You’ll also need to pay attention to the devices connected to the Wi-Fi at the same time.
 The more devices connected and websites opened, the bigger the strain on your bandwidth.
+Modern consoles (PS5, Xbox Series X/S) and gaming PCs can also download large system updates silently in the background.
+A 50–100 GB update downloading while you play will noticeably spike your latency.
+Schedule automatic downloads for off-hours (2–6 AM) to keep your connection clear during gaming sessions.

 Should I Buy or Rent Equipment for Gaming Online?